logiceditor-com/le-dsl-fsm/README.md

 but less generic and less flexible state entrance handlers.
 TODO: Probably a redesign is in order.*

-Now we can implement our DSL code as a set of FSM state transition handlers.
+Now we can describe our DSL as a set of FSM states with state transition handlers, and teach our generic DSL proxy object to adhere to transition rules and call the appropriate handlers when needed.

 Here is a simplified illustrative example of the XML output example seen above: